 The GEMINI study collects, formats, standardizes and analyzes clinical data from hospitals with the aim of improving how healthcare is delivered.
 GEMINI is a unique big data collaborative supporting cutting-edge quality improvement and research projects.
 Our team of clinicians, researchers and data scientists generate novel insights about acute and chronic diseases and highlight opportunities to make hospital care safer and more effective.

 Data collected from the GEMINI study supports the Ontario General Medicine Quality Improvement Network (GeMQIN), a program of Ontario Health (Quality).
 This network brings general medicine physicians and care teams together to learn new ways to improve patient care and reduce variation in care.
 It also helps to address provincial priorities such as reducing hallway health care.

 Leaders in big data analytics and research

-Housed at Unity Health Toronto’s St. Michael’s Hospital, GEMINI is supported by our partners at the Ontario General Medicine Quality Improvement Network (GeMQIN), Ontario Health, Sunnybrook Health Sciences Centre, Sinai Health System, Trillium Health Partners, and the University Health Network.
+Housed at Unity Health Toronto’s St. Michael’s Hospital, the GEMINI study is supported by our partners at the Ontario General Medicine Quality Improvement Network (GeMQIN), Ontario Health, Sunnybrook Health Sciences Centre, Sinai Health System, Trillium Health Partners, and the University Health Network.

 With these key partners, the GEMINI team leads initiatives in big data analytics and artificial intelligence that support clinical care improvement.
 Interested in becoming a GEMINI partner?
 Contact us today!